Is Squid Game: The Challenge really as immoral as we think it is?

 At first glance, it may seem like Netflix has missed the point with its new game show adaptation of the hit Korean dystopian drama.
+But has it?
 Contestants and psychologists talk to Inga Parkel about the ethics of ‘Squid Game: The Challenge’

 Contestant 299 lets out a guttural shriek before dropping to the floor in convulsions.
 He has just failed Squid Game: The Challenge’s Dalgona challenge, which sees players use a needle to delicately cut out shapes stamped into a piece of honeycomb.
 His decision to yield to three other group leaders and select the umbrella pattern over the simpler square, circle and triangle options has just cost him and about 40 others the chance to win $4.56m.
 “I think some of them are going to remember me for the rest of their lives as the person who ruined their chances of becoming a millionaire,” he says.
 It’s moments like these that are leading people to question the ethicality of Netflix’s decision to adapt its hit 2021 dystopian thriller series, Squid Game, into a real-life competition series.